-“Business Day” means a day other than a Saturday or Sunday on which commercial banks are open for business in New York, NY.
+“Business Day” means a day where Banks are opened for Business in New York, London and Paris.

-“C2FO Reduction” means, for each Early Payment, an amount equal to: (a) the approved amount (less any relevant credit notes applied, where relevant) confirmed by the Buyer multiplied by (b) 0.00% (unless the Bank and/or C2FO notifies you of a different rate in writing), divided by (c) a 360 or 365 day year as is determined by the Bank to be customary for the relevant currency in the local interbank market, multiplied by (d) the Tenor.
+“C2FO Fee” means, for each Approved Invoice paid prior to the Invoice Settlement Date confirmed by Buyer, an amount equal to: (1) the approved amount (less any relevant credit notes applied, where relevant) confirmed by Buyer multiplied by (2) 0.50%, divided by (3) a 360 or 365 day year as is determined by Bank to be customary for the relevant currency in the local interbank market, multiplied by (4) the Tenor.

-”Discount” means, an amount equal to: (a) the approved amount (less any relevant credit notes applied, where relevant) confirmed by Buyer multiplied by (b) the Discount Rate, divided by (c) a 360 or 365 day year as is determined by Bank to be customary for the relevant currency in the local interbank market, multiplied by (d) the Tenor.
+“Discount” means, for each Approved Invoice paid (prior to the Invoice Settlement Date confirmed by the Buyer), an amount equal to: (a) the approved amount (less any relevant credit notes applied, where relevant) confirmed by the Buyer multiplied by (b) the Discount Rate, divided by (c) a 360 or 365 day year as is determined by Bank to be customary for the relevant currency in the local interbank market, multiplied by (d) the Tenor.

-“Discount Rate” means, unless the Bank and/or C2FO notifies you of a different rate in writing, a percentage, calculated as the sum of (a) the percentage interest using the relevant Benchmark Rate on the date of payment of Early Payment for the relevant Approved Currency, plus (b) a margin of 0.45%.
+“Discount Rate” means, unless Bank notifies Supplier of a different rate in writing, a percentage, calculated as the sum of (A) the percentage interest using the relevant Benchmark Rate on the date of payment of the purchase price for the relevant Approved Currency, plus (B) a margin of 2.0%.

 “HSBC Group” means HSBC Holdings plc and its subsidiaries and associate undertakings including any of their branches.